-Some Other Things to Consider
+Other Factors to Consider

-1. Do you have arthritis
+Do you have arthritis?

 Having arthritis certainly isn’t a walk in the park.
 It often means stiffness and tenderness throughout your joints and bones, inflammation and swelling, and general all-over fatigue.
 In some cases, the pain becomes bad enough that surgery to replace joints and sockets is necessary.
 However, most of the people who suffer from arthritis may experience pain relief from natural remedies and daily supplement routines containing glucosamine and chondroitin.
 Most arthritis sufferers who take glucosamine report a modest eight to ten percent relief from pain and arthritic symptoms, which typically takes effect around three months after starting the supplement regimen.
-Though the benefits of glucosamine are modest and may take longer than surgery, it’s a far less expensive solution to moderate arthritis plain.
+Though the benefits of glucosamine are modest and may take longer than surgery, it’s a far less expensive solution to moderate arthritis pain.

-2. Do you have runner’s knee?
+Do you have runner’s knee?

 Or better yet, do you have any aches and pains that tend to flare up when running or exercising and are especially located around joints or bones?
 You might have even gotten them looked at by a doctor who told you no bones were broken, ligaments or tendons torn, and nothing is seriously wrong – they are just the minor aches and pains associated with increasing mileage and working out more.
 They are not associated with a disease like rheumatoid arthritis or osteoporosis because they are exacerbated by exercise, but not exactly chronic.
 Many runners who have experienced these more minor pains have also vouched that incorporating a glucosamine and chondroitin supplement into their daily routine has helped with the discomfort.
 It’s a relatively low-cost solution that can get you back out on the roads, trails, and in the gym quickly and painlessly.

-3. Are you allergic to shellfish?
+Are you allergic to shellfish?

 This might seem like a strange question, but if you are allergic to shellfish then you should know that many glucosamine supplements are made from the shells of shellfish such as crab and shrimp, and should thus consult with your doctor about starting a glucosamine regimen (actually, EVERYONE should first ask their doctor before starting any sort of supplement regimen!).
 The cartilage that make up the shells of shellfish are rich in glucosamine, and so are a great source from which to extract glucosamine.
 Even though the human shellfish allergy is really an allergy to the proteins found within the flesh of shellfish, these proteins may also be found in trace amounts in the shells of shellfish.
-Therefore, those with severe allergies to shellfish are possibly at rick of having an allergic reaction to glucosamine supplements.
+Therefore, those with severe allergies to shellfish are possibly at risk of having an allergic reaction to glucosamine supplements.

 Some studies show that the drinkable form may actually take effect more quickly than the pill form because it is more readily absorbed and digested.
 While users of glucosamine pills typically experience results in one to three months, many report seeing results in as little as two weeks with the liquid form.
 The downside to the drinkable form though is that it is typically more expensive, and many manufacturers try to improve upon taste using artificial sweeteners which might not be enjoyable or palatable to all individuals.

-5. Are you taking any other types of drugs or medicines?
+Are you taking any other types of drugs or medicines?

 Before you incorporate glucosamine into your supplement routine, you should consider what other drugs or medicines you are already taking, and how changing your routine may affect these drugs.
 While not likely, some studies show that glucosamine may interfere with certain drugs, including some blood thinners like anticoagulants (and as a result, increase the risk of bleeding) and other pain relievers and fever reducers (such as acetaminophen, resulting in an increased effectiveness to reduce fever).

 While glucosamine supplements are likely safe for the majority of people who take them, (after first consulting with a doctor) they still may experience a few adverse side effects.
-Some of the most common side effects include stomach ache and stomach and digestive issues such as nausea, diarrhea, constipation, gas, and bloating, hair loss, and puffy eyes.
+Some of the most common side effects include stomach ache and stomach and digestive issues such as nausea, diarrhea, constipation, gas, and bloating hair loss, and puffy eyes.
 Immediately stop use if you experience any symptoms of an allergic reaction (i.e. difficulty breathing, swelling of the throat, face, lips or tongue, and/or hives) or irregular heartbeat or swollen legs.

 Most glucosamine supplements will come in pill and/or servings of either 1500 milligrams (taken once a day for up to a recommended six months) or 500 milligrams (taken three times a day for up to a recommended 90 days).
 Although there are recommendations for how long to take glucosamine supplements, (i.e. six months, 90 days) research shows that it is probably safe to take glucosamine regularly for up to three years.